daxmawal/StarPU-Inference-Server/docs/README.md

 ## Getting Started

-- Start with [Installation](./installation.md) for building the server directly on your machine.
+- Start with [installation](./installation.md) for building the server directly on your machine.
-- Once installed, [Quickstart](./quickstart.md) walks through running inference workloads with the provided tooling.
+- Once installed, [quickstart](./quickstart.md) walks through running inference workloads with the provided tooling.

 ## Configuration Reference

-- Use [Server Configuration](./server_guide.md) to review runtime options, environment variables, and parameters.
+- Use [server configuration](./server_guide.md) to review runtime options, environment variables, and parameters.

 ## Client Guide: Examples & Custom Implementations